 Public art gives the City of Carmel character and an identity that makes it appealing to residents and helps attract visitors.
 Public art also plays an integral role in establishing the aesthetic of a community.

-In order for residents to have input on where the public art that is purchased by the City is located.
-By Ordinance D-2409-18, the City of Carmel established a Public Art Advisory Committee in 2018.
-The Committee will consult with and advise the Mayor on where new public art should be located within the City.
-The recommendations of the Public Art Advisory Committee are advisory only, and the Mayor retains full and final authority to designate where public art will be located within the City.
+In order for residents to have input on where public art purchased by the City should be located, Ordinance No. D-2409-18 established a Public Art Advisory Committee on February 19, 2018.
+This Committee consults with and advises the Mayor on where new public art should be located within the City.
+The recommendations of this Committee are advisory only, and the Mayor retains full and final authority to designate where public art will be located.

 Public Art Intake Forms Reviewed by the Committee

 in the Caucus Room of City Hall

 1 Civic Square, Carmel